 The Dundee Creek Paddle Trail is a self-guided trail that takes visitors on a one-mile circuit around Dundee Creek, and introduces interesting features of this protected corner of the Chesapeake.

 The map and interpretive guide is available online and at the dock.
 As you paddle along, take time at each point of interest or ‘trail stop,’ which has been plotted on the trail map.
 Each stop is outlined in the guide with additional information, to aid in identifying features of this trail.
+As a note, Marshy Point does not rent their canoes or kayaks; they are only used for naturalist-led, public programs.

 Before You Arrive